 Project management reporting plays a vital role in the success of any project.
-Team members, stakeholders, project managers and even board members create reports regarding to the important issues.
-There are several types reports that must be carefully prepared and submitted to stakeholders, clients and managers in order to ensure effective communication among the participants of a project.
-In this article we will discuss four common types of reports in project management.
+Team members, stakeholders, project managers, and even board members create reports regarding the important issues.
+There are several types of reports that must be carefully prepared and submitted to stakeholders, clients, and managers in order to ensure effective communication among the participants of a project.
+In this article, we will discuss four common types of reports in project management.

 An efficient project management reporting system provides regular and formal information for the project.
 Team members, stakeholders and also clients can be furnished with enough information about the projects current status.
 In this way, you can protect your project team members and project stakeholders from unforeseen risks and issues that are highly critical to be known.

 By the help of project management reports, we will recognize what is preventing the project from moving faster and have the possibility to break down the various aspects of the project against the project management plan, which was prepared before.